aymerick/aymerick.github.io/_posts/2014-07-22-jekyll-github-pages-bower-bootstrap.md

  - If you browse to <http://127.0.0.1:4000/jekyll-example> you get a `Cannot GET /jekyll-example/` error
  - If you browse to <http://127.0.0.1:4000/> then the CSS is broken

-That's because jekyll is configured with `baseurl: "/jekyll-example` so that it is browsable at <http://aymerick.github.io/jekyll-example/> but there is no such setting with `grunt-contrib-connect`.
+That's because jekyll is configured with `baseurl: "/jekyll-example"` so that it is browsable at <http://aymerick.github.io/jekyll-example/> but there is no such setting with `grunt-contrib-connect`.
 The `grunt-contrib-connect` package expects you to browse <http://127.0.0.1:4000/>.

 ### Custom domain name

 I personnally always host my jekyll sites on custom domain names, so I will host that example on <http://jekyll-example.aymerick.com> instead of <http://aymerick.github.io/jekyll-example/>.

-That way this setup works the same for development and for production, but if you really needs to keep the `baseurl` setting then you should probably create a new 'production specific' grunt task that will build jekyll with the `--baseurl URL` option.
+That way I don't need a `baseurl` setting and this setup works the same for development and for production.
+If you really need to keep the `baseurl` setting then you should probably create a new 'production specific' grunt task that will build jekyll with the `--baseurl URL` option.

-So, first I need to comment the `baseurl` setting in the `_config.yml` file:
+So, first you need to comment the `baseurl` setting in the `_config.yml` file:

     # baseurl: "/jekyll-example"

-Then I create a `CNAME` file with the custom domain name:
+Then create a `CNAME` file with the custom domain name:

     jekyll-example.aymerick.com

-Finally I go to my DNS provider website and I setup a `CNAME` from `jekyll-example.aymerick.com` to `aymerick.github.io`.
+Finally go to your DNS provider website and setup a `CNAME` from `jekyll-example.aymerick.com` to `aymerick.github.io`.

 Let's push everything: